-I have some great classes and workshops coming up this Summer.
+I have some great classes and workshops coming up.
 All of them are on beautiful Cape Cod.